Predictions of the end of Wikipedia: Personnel

 Wikipedia is crowdsourced by a few million volunteer editors.
 Of the millions of registered editors, only tens of thousands contribute the majority of its contents, and a few thousand do quality control and maintenance work.
 As the encyclopedia expanded in the 2010s, the number of active editors did not grow proportionately.
 Various sources predicted that Wikipedia will eventually have too few editors to be functional and collapse from lack of participation.

-English Wikipedia has volunteer administrators who perform various functions, including functions similar to those carried out by a forum moderator.
+The English Wikipedia has volunteer administrators who perform various functions, including functions similar to those carried out by a forum moderator.
 Critics have described their actions as harsh, bureaucratic, biased, unfair, or capricious and predicted that the resulting outrage would lead to the site's closure.

 Various 2012 articles reported that a decline in English Wikipedia's recruitment of new administrators could end Wikipedia.